Wake-GitHub/Wake-Bot/README.md

 # Wake-Bot
-Learning to code a Discord bot for my community server
+Learning to code a Discord bot in python for my community server.